siddharthpaliwal007/Web_Search_Engine/README.md

 The main features incorporated -

 1.)Web Crawler
 2.)Database Integration for Latency Optimization.
-3.)HTML to Text Conversion using JSoup.
+(Postgres SQL) 3.)HTML to Text Conversion using JSoup.
 4.)Pattern Matching using TST.
 5.)Page Ranking based on frequency of words.